kaelynn-rose/Earthquake_Detection/README.md

 **S-Wave Prediction**

 ```
-Baseline model: The baseline mse for earthquake magnitude is 0.9501049752369152
+Baseline model: The baseline mse for s-wave arrival time is 364874.65796900255

-Best model: The mse of the CNN regression for earthquake magnitude is 0.15895192325115204
+Best model: The mse of the CNN regression for s-wave arrival time is 25648.94921875

 ```